-Friction and wear cause problems such as high energy consumption and production stops.
-Tribology researchers at Luleå University of Technology strives at seeking answers to these tribological questions
+Friction and wear cause problems such as high energy consumption and production stops in industry.
+Tribology researchers at Luleå University of Technology strives at seeking answers to these tribological challenges to enable development of new products and processes.

 Close collaboration in research between industry and LTU